benvacha/mrkdwn/README.md

 ```

 ### Block Sample
-Pairs of four backticks, alone of lines, will be translated as block pre sample.
-All special characters within the block is escaped to it's ascii representation.
+Pairs of four backticks, alone on lines, will be translated as block pre sample.
+All special characters within the block are escaped to their ascii representation.
 Reference syntax inside the block will not be translated as reference syntax.
 ##### mrkdwn
 ```
 ''''